shefali4/word-search/README.md

 to be able to use it in my SQL database.
 I will start a foundational UI for displaying my grid of randomized letters and display a word bank.
-I will also display a timer tracking how long the game lasts By Week 2: I plan to work on allowing the user to select a word they see within the word search by dragging a line starting from the first letter to the last letter.
+I will also display a timer tracking how long the game lasts

+By Week 2: I plan to work on allowing the user to select a word they see within the word search by dragging a line starting from the first letter to the last letter.
 If the player selects a valid word from the word bank, the word should become a lighter shade, maybe grey, representing that it has been found.
 I will add sound to play if the user is correct or incorrect.

-By Week 3: I will finalize a title screen with buttons directing to the game .
+By Week 3: I will finalize a title screen with buttons directing to the game.
 I will try to implement a hint button as well as a way to display the solution to the entire puzzle.
 After a certain period of time, if the puzzle is not solved, there should be a countdown and a game over screen should appear.
 When the game ends, the screen should display the player